 The best itinerary for one week in Rome and around

 Is spending one week in Rome too much?
 Never.
-It’s quite possible to spend 7 days in Rome and still not have covered everything there is to see and do.
-That’s why we’ve put together a 7-day Rome itinerary to help you prioritise.
+It’s quite possible to spend 4,5,6 or 7 days in Rome and still not have covered everything there is to see and do.
+That’s why we’ve put together a 7-day Rome itinerary to help you prioritize.

 One week in Rome

 Day 1: Visit the Borghese Gallery and Roman Catacombs

 For your first day in Rome, a mixture of activities is on the cards.
 This will take you to the heart of the historic centre, visiting underground tombs, and seeing one of the biggest private art collections in the world.

 Visit Borghese Gallery

 Start your day early by making your way up Pincian Hill for some sweeping views over the beautiful Piazza del Popolo.
 Here, you will find the Borghese Garden, one of the largest public parks in Rome, with its Villa Borghese, home to the Borghese Gallery.